kpango/resume/content/experiences/yahoo-swat.md

 So, I thought of creating a transparent authorization proxy that operates like ServiceMesh in the cloud environment.
 I implemented it in a month, and I published it to our internal engineers.
 As a result, the in-house engineer can deploy the authorization function in 30 minutes, and the mesh sidecar manages the security certificate.
-It's an open-source project written in golang.
+It's an open-source project written in Go.

 - ***Kubernetes as a Service Authorization Platform Garm
 Engineer & Chief Architect (Go/Kubernetes)***	2018/4~2018/11
 I have designed and developed the Kubernetes authorization platform, which is called Garm.
 Base on the concept of SSoT, Garm can be integrated with Athenz and Kubernetes webhook authorization.
 This enables a lot of Kubernetes clusters authentication management, and Yahoo!
 JAPAN currently manages over 450 Kubernetes clusters by using Garm.
 Garm is now running on all Kubernetes clusters in Yahoo!
 JAPAN.
-It's an open-source project written in golang.
+It's an open-source project written in Go.

 - ***Approximate Neighborhood Graph Tree Vector Search Engine NGTD/Gongt
  Engineer & Quality Engineer (Go/C++)***	2017/10~2018/4
 I developed a general-purpose dense vector search engine called "NGTD".
 Users can register, search, and delete vectors in NGTD via RESTful API and gRPC at the same time, and The user can also quickly search for KNN vectors.
 It can be used in a wide range of fields such as similar image retrieval and advertisement recommendation in Yahoo!
 JAPAN.
-NGTD is an open-source project written in golang.
+NGTD is an open-source project written in Go.

 - ***Yahoo!
 JAPAN Online EBook Store
 Frontend Engineer (Vue.js/Nuxt.js)***	2017/12~2018/2